ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/nav-mlek/platforms.md

 ### MPS3 FPGA prototyping board

-The [Arm MPS3 FPGA Prototyping Board](https://www.arm.com/products/development-tools/development-boards/mps3/) can be programmed with [FPGA images](https://developer.arm.com/downloads/-/download-fpga-images/) for the Corstone-300 and the Corstone-310 designs.
+The [Arm MPS3 FPGA Prototyping Board](https://www.arm.com/products/development-tools/development-boards/mps3/) can be programmed with [FPGA images](https://developer.arm.com/downloads/-/download-fpga-images/) for the Corstone reference designs.
 The FPGA images are good for early software development.

 MPS3 is the recommended solution for evaluating performance, but boards are in short supply and may be difficult to obtain.

 ## Virtual Hardware

-Virtual implementations of the Corstone-300 and Corstone-310 are also available for software development.
+Virtual implementations of the Corstone platforms are also available for software development.
 These can be accessed locally or in the cloud.

 ### Ecosystem FVPs

 Ecosystem FVPs are free-of-charge and target a variety of applications.
 They run on Linux and Windows.

-The Corstone-300 and Corstone-310 FVPs are available on the [Arm Ecosystem FVP page](https://developer.arm.com/downloads/-/arm-ecosystem-fvps/).
+The Corstone platforms are available on the [Arm Ecosystem FVP page](https://developer.arm.com/downloads/-/arm-ecosystem-fvps/).
 General ecosystem FVP setup instructions are provided in the [install guide](/install-guides/fm_fvp/eco_fvp/).

 The Ecosystem FVP can be used in conjunction with [Keil MDK](https://developer.arm.com/Tools%20and%20Software/Keil%20MDK) or [Arm Development Studio](https://developer.arm.com/Tools%20and%20Software/Arm%20Development%20Studio).

 Keil MDK Professional Edition also provides these virtual platforms.

 ### Arm Virtual Hardware

-[Arm Virtual Hardware](https://www.arm.com/products/development-tools/simulation/virtual-hardware/) provides two cloud-based solutions to access Corstone-300 and Corstone-310 platforms.
+[Arm Virtual Hardware](https://www.arm.com/products/development-tools/simulation/virtual-hardware/) provides two cloud-based solutions to access Corstone platforms.
 These are intended for use as software test and validation environments suitable for CI/CD integration.

 Both versions of AVH offer FVPs.
 Choose the one which best matches your preferences.
 You can use your AWS account and pay for the compute you use or pay for the hardware-as-a-service directly using your Arm account.
 Both methods offer free trials.

 The marketing information provides more details about the similarities and differences.

 - [Arm Virtual Hardware Corstone and CPUs](#aws) AWS AMI (Amazon Machine Image) provides Virtual Hardware Targets (`VHT`) in a cloud instance (virtual machine).
 The AMI is available in the [AWS marketplace](https://aws.amazon.com/marketplace/pp/prodview-urbpq7yo5va7g/).

 - [Arm Virtual Hardware Third-Party Hardware](#3rdparty) uses hypervisor technology to model real hardware provided by Arm’s partners.
 It also offers FVPs as part of the cloud service.